computefoundation/gnu-linux-shell-scripting/README.md

 # Linux-shell-base

 **linux-shell-base** is a resource of solutions to universal low-level shell scripting problems in Linux created with a UNIX-centric methodology.
-It is for new Linux users learning to solve low-level shell scripting problems and individuals seeking UNIX-centric solutions to low-level problems for higher-level shell scripting.
+It is for new Linux users learning to solve low-level shell scripting problems and individuals seeking UNIX-centric solutions to low-level problems for all higher-level shell scripting.

 All solutions in this repository conform to four principles: